garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 ## Conclusion
 So, which of these three scenario's is true or more likely?

-Well, it's wasn't Nick Bostrum's purpose to show which one is true - only to show that one of these must be true.
+Well, it wasn't Nick Bostrum's purpose to show which one is true - only to show that one of these must be true.

 One of them is true, we just don't know which one.
 Therefore, it seems to me the most intelligent course is to ascribe equal weight to them until we have more information.